robertorcosta/azure-docs.pt-br/articles/logic-apps/workflow-definition-language-functions-reference.md

 E retornam estes resultados:

-* Primeiro exemplo: a expressão é false, então a função retorna `true`.
+* Primeiro exemplo: A expressão é false, então a função retorna `true`.
-* Segundo exemplo: a expressão é true, então a função retorna `false`.
+* Segundo exemplo: A expressão é true, então a função retorna `false`.

 <a name="or"></a>